 How to Get a College Recommendation Letter

 How much do you know about letters of recommendation?
-Many colleges and scholarships require them with your application, so it’s time to brush up on the basics and figure out just what you need to do to get a great letter of recommendation for college.
+Many colleges and scholarships require them with your application.
+So it’s time to brush up on the basics and figure out just what you need to get a great letter of recommendation for college.

 Why Are They Important?